Welcome to the Future of EV Batteries

 Speaking of smartphone charging, a start-up company called StoreDot that was born from the nanotech department of Tel Aviv University, has developed a charger that uses biological semiconductors.
 These use organic peptide compounds which are the building blocks of proteins.
-The result is a charger that can recharge your smartphone in just 60 seconds and the organic compounds used are non-flammable for safer charging.
-StoreDot is currently building batteries for EVs that will charge in five minutes and offer a range of 300 miles.
+The result is a charger that can recharge your smartphone in just 60 seconds, and the organic compounds are non-flammable for safer charging.
+StoreDot is currently building batteries for EVs that will charge in five minutes and offer an estimated range of 300 miles.

 Batteries that Never Die